-The soup itself is light, refreshing, and on occasions can be mildly spicy.
+The soup itself is light, refreshing, and on occasion, can be mildly spicy.
 It consists of kefir or sour milk, boiled beets, chopped radishes, fresh cucumbers, and boiled eggs.

 Aukstā Zupa is topped with various greens before serving.
 The secret to its rich yet refreshing taste is in the perfectly balanced sour, sweet, and salty flavors.

 Before serving, Latvian cold soup should be kept in the refrigerator for at least two hours, which helps enhance its flavor.

 The peculiarity of the classic Latvian cold soup is that it must be so thick that a spoon stands in the soup.